- Symptoms & Signs

 What are knee pain symptoms and signs?

 The location of the knee pain can vary depending on which structure is involved.
-With infection, the whole knee might be swollen and painful, while a torn meniscus or fracture of a bone gives symptoms only in one specific location.
+With infection or an inflammatory process, the whole knee might be swollen and painful, while a torn meniscus or fracture of a bone gives symptoms only in one specific location.
 A Baker cyst will usually cause pain in the back of the knee.

-The severity of the pain can vary as well from a minor ache to a severe and disabling pain.
+The severity of the joint pain can vary, from a minor ache to severe and disabling pain.

-Some of the other findings that accompany knee pain are
+Some of the other signs and symptoms that accompany knee pain are

-- difficulty walking due to instability of the knee,
+- difficulty weight-bearing or walking due to instability of the knee,

 - locking of the knee (unable to bend the knee),